 Learn more about each course level by clicking the appropriate tab below.
 To access the Curriculum Resources for Little Silver School District, click the link on the side menu.

 Language Arts: The English language should be a tool with which people can express themselves skillfully and comfortably, and with which they may apply in a variety of ways.
-In compliance with the Common Core Standards, the Little Silver middle school curriculum enhances students’ ability to be prepared for college and career.
+In compliance with the New Jersey Student Learning Standards (adopted in 2016) , the Little Silver middle school curriculum enhances students’ ability to be prepared for college and career.
 The 6-8 grade Language Arts curriculum guide provides a resource that guides instruction through:

 - Reading: Text complexity and the growth of comprehension

 - Writing: Text types, responding to reading, and research

 - Speaking and Listening:

 The NJSLS Anchor standards in each area of Language arts. http://www.corestandards.org/ELA-Literacy/CCRA/R/

 For a more detailed view of the curriculum and units of study in both Reading and Writing please visit the curriculum maps in Rubicon Atlas located under resources.